spectre718/KoaLeahq-Skins/Koa-skins.md

 Click on the skin name to download.
 If the download does not start or displays strange characters, press ctrl + S.

-Let me know if skins are missing/Links don't work by messaging me on discord!
+If skins are missing/Links don't work, let me know by messaging me on discord.
 ThatsNotAName#4541

 # Some of the skins I'm using might be private and are not listed here!